 (v) Archive Retrieval: actual or minimum of $10.00.

-(e) Whenever feasible, the Department will provide double-sided copies of a record request.
+(e) Whenever feasible, DEQ will provide double-sided copies of a record request.
 Each side of a double-sided copy will constitute one page.

 (3) Electronic Records:

-(a) Copies of requested electronic records may be provided in the format or manner maintained by the Department.
-The Department will perform all downloading, reproducing, formatting and manipulating of records.
-Public access to Department computer terminals may be possible as such terminals become available in the future.
+(a) Copies of requested electronic records may be provided in the format or manner maintained by DEQ.
+DEQ will perform all downloading, reproducing, formatting and manipulating of records.
+Public access to DEQ computer terminals may be possible as such terminals become available in the future.

-(b) Reimbursement of Department staff time: An hourly rate of $40.00 will be assessed for any staff time spent locating records, reviewing records to delete exempt material, supervising the inspection of records, downloading and manipulating records, certifying records and mailing records.
-The Department may charge for the cost of searching for records regardless of whether the Department was able to locate the requested records.
+(b) Reimbursement of DEQ staff time: An hourly rate of $40.00 will be assessed for any staff time spent locating records, reviewing records to delete exempt material, supervising the inspection of records, downloading and manipulating records, certifying records and mailing records.
+DEQ may charge for the cost of searching for records regardless of whether DEQ was able to locate the requested records.

 (c) Reimbursement of Department of Justice Attorney General time: If necessary to respond to a record request, an hourly rate of $90.00 will be assessed for any Department of Justice Attorney General time spent reviewing records to delete exempt material.

 (d) Hardcopy printouts (black and white; legal or letter size): $0.25 per page.
-Costs for other sized or color copies will be the Department's actual cost plus staff time.
+Costs for other sized or color copies will be DEQ's actual cost plus staff time.

-(e) Other media (if provided by the Department):
+(e) Other media (if provided by DEQ):

 (A) Diskettes: $1.00 each;